threatsentinels/QDesk/README.md

 A simple web-based queue management system for events, offices, service desks, and other places where people have to wait.

-Made by a frustrated teen who once had to stand in a line with absolutely no idea who was next.

 ## Features